Green Network Energy

 Green Network Energy customer score

-Green Network Energy came 13th out of 35 energy companies included in our survey in England, Scotland and Wales.
-We asked 7,355 members of the public to rate their energy firm in the annual Which? energy companies customer satisfaction survey.
+Green Network Energy came joint-10th out of 25 energy companies included in our survey in England, Scotland and Wales.
+We asked 7,460 members of the public to rate their energy firm in the annual Which? energy companies customer satisfaction survey.

 Green Network Energy score breakdown